jdcalus/STSA-Dashboard/README.md

 to the dashboards.
 Before we can add the hooks for each lab, we need to create the Dashboard flow within your NodeRed environment.

+## NodeRed
+Remember you have created several flow with NodeRed running on BlueMix.
+All of the updates below are for NodeRed running on Bluemix.

 ## Create Dashboard Flow Tab
 Create a new Flow Tab in your main STSA NodeRed instance and call it "Dashboard".
 This is done by clicking the "Plus" sign in the upper right side of the screen.

 ![Add Flow Button](images/node-red-add-flow.png)

-Double click on the Title of the flow and chang the name to "Dashboard"
+Double click on the Title of the flow and change the name to "Dashboard"

 ![Add Flow Button](images/node-red-flow-editor.png)